-Tom Conlan lives, writes, and tends his modest grapevines on a small farm in the highlands of Northern Michigan.
-Before settling down, he sailed the world’s oceans from the Bering Sea in Alaska to the warm Caribbean currents and the five Great freshwater Lakes, and travelled extensively though the American west.
-Tom now takes pleasure in poetry, minding grapevines, and the search for the elusive brook trout in backwater streams.
+Thomas Ford Conlan lives, writes, and tends his modest grapevines on a small farm in the highlands of Northern Michigan.
+Before settling down, he sailed the world’s oceans from the Bering Sea and North Pacific Ocean to the Atlantic and on to warm Caribbean currents.
+Tom has travelled extensively though the American west.
+He finally settled down near the Great freshwater Seas.
+Tom takes pleasure in poetry, minding his grapevines, and the search for the elusive brook trout in backwater streams.

-Tom’s prose and poetry has appeared in numerous literary journals, including Walloon Writers Review, Tulip Tree Review, QU Literary Review, The Avocet, Outlaw Poetry, the Anthology – The Water Holds No Scars, and in Michigan Trout Magazine.
-His work was chosen as a finalist for the Annie Dillard Prize in the Bellingham Review.
+Tom’s prose and poetry has appeared in numerous literary journals, including Walloon Writers Review, Tulip Tree Review, QU Literary Review, UPReader, and Michigan Trout Magazine.
+Tom was a finalist for awards in the Bellingham Review, the Northwind Treasury, and has been nominated for a Pushcart Prize.
+Tom writes a weekly column for the Charlevoix County News – Reader’s Corner.

 Tom attended the Iowa Writer’s Workshop, holds a Master of Fine Arts in Creative Writing from Queens University of Charlotte and a Master of Science from the US Naval Postgraduate School in Monterrey, California.